smaxwellstewart/smaxwellstewart.com/plugins/web/articles/Re-Names-and-Diversity.md

 A response to an original article, ['Nipples and Poop'](http://hueniverse.com/2014/08/18/nipples-and-poop/).

-The main memory I have of shocking nipples growing up, was of their pogniantly blasphemous appearence in The Life of Brian.
-Despite this film coming out before I born, Monty Python's epic continued to liberate me and many people in England, from the country's oppresive dogma regarding sex, blasphemy and how 'proper' girls and boys should behave.
+The main memory I have of shocking nipples growing up, was of their poignantly blasphemous appearence in The Life of Brian.
+Despite this film coming out before I born, Monty Python's epic catalogue continued to liberate me and many people in England from the country's oppresive dogma regarding sex, blasphemy and how 'proper' girls and boys should behave.

 In the present day and out in cyber-space, there are new 21st century debates to be had on the appropriateness of nipples.